Grandparent as teacher! Create learning fun on video chats.

 We have created all kinds of learning opportunities by showing videos on:

-These are just subjects that have occurred during a FaceTime conversation — and pretty soon, we’re getting a YouTube video on my office computer to show them.
+These are just some of the subjects that have occurred during a FaceTime conversation — and pretty soon, we were getting a YouTube video on my office computer to show them.
 The kiddos know we have to preview it first.
 “Gram, you finish showing them the hummingbird feeder in the back yard while I try to find a video of it,” their grandpa will say.
 If just one of us is FaceTiming, we tell the kids we will show them the video next time.

 What teaching moments have you had during a video chat?
 Please share — in the Comments section below.